 SPIRITUAL MEANING OF BIRDS IN THE BIBLE

-Abraham has to scare them away from his offering, and a dove goes with Jesus on his first visit to the temple.
-God is a bird that carries the children of Israel on their wings – a bird under whose feathers we will find refuge.
+Abraham chases them away from his sacrifice, and a dove accompanies Jesus to the temple for the first time.
+God is portrayed as a bird carrying the children of Israel on His wings and as a sheltering presence under whose feathers we find refuge.

 Birds have always inspired the imagination of man.
 Its flight suggests freedom and detachment from earthly things.